-DNA, also known as deoxyribonucleic acid is a molecule which carries the genetic information for the growth, development, and reproduction of all organisms including some of the viruses.
+Deoxyribonucleic acid (DNA) is a molecule which carries the genetic information that is useful for the growth, development, and reproduction of all organisms including some of the viruses.
 DNA molecules are arranged in the form of a double helix in which two DNA strands are coiled around each other.
 DNA strands are made up of nucleotides and hence are called polynucleotides.
-Each nucleotide is made up of four nitrogen-containing nucleobases which can be either cytosine (C), thymine (T), guanine (G) or adenine (A), a deoxyribose sugar and a phosphate group.
+Each nucleotide is made up of four nitrogen-containing nucleobases, which can be either cytosine (C), thymine (T), guanine (G) or adenine (A), a deoxyribose sugar and a phosphate group.

 Nucleobases are classified into two types:

 The two DNA strands are not symmetrically arranged as they twist around each other and form a helical structure.
 This arrangement creates grooves whereby the strands are closer on one side of the helix than on the other.
 They form what are called the major and minor grooves.
 The major grooves occur where the strands are further apart from each other while the minor grooves occur where the strands are closer to each other.
 There are some proteins in particular that bind to the DNA to regulate transcription or replication.
 It is easier for these DNA binding proteins to interact with the internal parts of the DNA molecule(bases) on the major grooves side since the backbone strands are not obstructing.

 In complementary base pairing, purines form hydrogen bonds with pyrimidines in which adenine binds to thymine using 2 hydrogen bonds and cytosine binds to guanine with the help of 3 hydrogen bonds.
 This arrangement of binding across the double helix is called Watson – Crick base pairing.
 DNA containing a large amount of GC content is more stable than the one containing a small amount of GC content.
 In Hoogsteen base pairing, two hydrogen bonds form between guanine and cytosine.